Painting contractors in

 Licensing Requirements

-Illinois requires no state-level painter licensing.
-However, contractors performing work over $1,000 must register as Home Improvement Contractors with IDFPR.
-Registration requires $20,000 surety bond, liability insurance, and annual renewal fee of $50.
+Illinois does not require state licensing for painters.
+However, painters performing work over $1,000 must register as Home Improvement Contractors with IDFPR.
+Registration requires $20,000 surety bond, general liability insurance, and completion of 10-hour education course.
+Registration renewed annually.

 Permit Requirements